Materials-Consortia/OPTIMADE/optimade.rst

   The value MUST be present when :property:`serialization_format` is set to "custom".
   Otherwise, it SHOULD NOT be present.
 The order of the values must be the same as those in :property:`values`.

+- :field:`returned_range`: List of list of integers The range belonging to the returned data.
+It uses the same format as the property_ranges query param.
+  It consist of a list which for each dimension contains a list of three values.
+  The first value indicates the index of the first value that has been returned.
+  The second value indicates the index of last returned value.
+  The third value is the step size.
+  It is only returned when the `serialization_format`is not "linear".

 Responses
 =========